-The acquisition of the Satellite Networks Business will substantially increase our revenue and transform us into a predominantly commercial business with approximately 59% of our revenues on a pro forma combined basis for our fiscal year 1999 generated by commercial contracts.
+The Satellite Networks Business will substantially increase our revenue and transform us into a predominantly commercial business with approximately 65% of our revenues on a pro forma combined basis for our fiscal year 1999 generated by commercial contracts.
 After the acquisition, our goal is to further grow our commercial business, using our advanced technology and capabilities to capture a significant share of the global satellite communications services and equipment segment of the high-growth broadband communications market.